hcoberdalhoff/MEMPSToolkit/README.md

 Export-AppLoginToken -authToken $token
 ```

-You can now ommit specifying a token for all future requests, as long as the token is valid.
+You can now omit specifying a token for all future requests, as long as the token is valid.
 As already mentioned - currently there is no use of refresh tokens.

 ## Samples